Many people prefer short-hair dog breeds because they are easier to groom and bathe.

-But, when it comes to the best short hair dog breeds, they are not all alike, and some may have more cons than pros.
+But, when it comes to the best short-haired dog, they are not all alike, and other short-haired breeds may have more cons than pros.

 Generally, dogs with long coats are much more grooming intensive.
 Their hair gets matted and tangled, they may need regular haircuts.

-20 Best Short Hair Dog Breeds
+20 Best Short-Haired Dog Breeds

 top picks of dogs that are easiest to groom